markdrecoll/cocktail_app/README.md

 DrinkUpp

-DrinkUpp is an application where users can get different information for cocktails.
+DrinkUpp is an app where users can get different information for cocktails.
 The main feature is that a user can type in an ingredient and see all the drinks that contain that ingredient.

 Our user story is that a person has a particular ingredient and would like to know what drinks they could make with it.
 They can type in mint and will be presented with drinks such as a mint julip or a mojito.
 Then the user is provided buttons to provide information on how to make the drink.
 Another feature we included was the ability to be presented with a page of random drinks.
 Our motivation for developing this app was to create a fun application a user could enjoy.
 If the application proved to become popular and spread, ads and premium features users pay for could be added to generate revenue.